This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.
-Poke holes in both sides of the squash and cover with 2 tablespoons of authentic Italian Extra Virgin Olive Oil and sprinkle with salt.
+• Preheat oven to 425°F. Line a baking sheet with parchment paper.
+Poke holes in both sides of the 1 whole butternut squash and cover with 2 tablespoons extra virgin olive oil and sprinkle with 1/4 teaspoon sea salt

 • Roast in preheated oven for about 45 minutes or until squash can easily be pierced with a fork.
 Remove from oven.
-Reduce oven temperature to 350 degrees F.
+Reduce oven temperature to 350°F.

-• Heat about two tablespoons of authentic Italian Extra Virgin Olive Oil in a small saucepan over medium heat.
-When the oil is hot, add the fresh sage leaves and cook until crisp, about 5 minutes.
-Transfer the leaves to a paper towel lined plate and once the cooking oil cools, transfer to a measuring cup and add more authentic Italian Extra Virgin Olive Oil to get 2/3 cup.
+• Heat about a fifth of the 2/3 cup extra virgin olive oil in a small saucepan over medium heat.
+When the oil is hot, add 20 sage leaves and cook until crisp, about 5 minutes.
+Transfer the leaves to a paper towel lined plate and once the cooking oil cools, transfer to a measuring cup and add the remaining olive oil.

-• In a food processor, combine half of the roasted squash with the olive oil, honey, and half of the fried sage leaves.
+• In a food processor, combine half of the roasted squash (reserve the rest for later) with the olive oil, 2 tablespoons honey, and half of the fried sage leaves.
 Pulse until smooth.

-• In a large bowl, combine squash puree with eggs and milk.
-In a separate bowl, whisk together flour, grated ITALIAN MADE Parmigiano Reggiano PDO, cornmeal, baking powder, salt and pepper.
+• In a large bowl, combine squash puree with 5 large eggs and 1/2 cup whole.
+In a separate bowl, whisk together 2 cups all purpose flour, 1 cup parmesan cheese, 1/2 cup cornmeal, 2 teaspoons baking powder, 2 teaspoons salt, and 1 teaspoon freshly ground pepper.
 Add the dry ingredients to the wet, adding in batches, and stir just to combine.

 • Line a bread pan with parchment paper.
 Slice remaining half of roasted squash into long strips.

-• Top with remaining 2 tablespoons of ITALIAN MADE Parmigiano Reggiano PDO and remaining fried sage leaves.
+• Top with 2 tablespoons parmesan cheese and remaining fried sage leaves.

-• Bake in 350 degree oven for approximately 60 minutes.
+• Bake in 350°F oven for approximately 60 minutes.
 About 30-40 minutes into baking time, move cake lower in the oven if the top is getting too brown.
 Check for doneness with a toothpick.
 Allow cake to cool on wire rack in loaf pan for about 10 minutes, then remove from pan and allow to cool fully.
-Slice and serve with an additional drizzle of authentic Italian Extra Virgin Olive Oil!
+Slice and serve with an additional drizzle of olive oil!

 Notes